mozilla/firefox-translations-training/docs/task-cluster.md

 5. Reduce the maxRunTime to a best guess at how long you'll need the task and worker running for.
 (We pay for every minute a worker runs - so they should not be kept running, eg: overnight.)

-6. Adjust the payload to simply run bash and sleep (instead of a full pipeline step).
-For docker-worker tasks use something like:
+6. Adjust the payload to run `sleep 7200` instead of running the bash script.
+It's based to keep all of the environment set up and run_task part of the command, abut then replace the actual script running to the sleep command.

 ```
      command:
     - bash